andrasq/node-qnit/Readme.md

 qnit
 ====

-simple little unit test runner, in the spirit of nodeunit and phpunit
+simple unit test runner, in the spirit of nodeunit and phpunit

 ## Summary